 Income Statement Comparison

-The following table provides a comparison of the most recent income statements of American Electric Power Company (AEP) and Exelon Corporation (EXC) for the fiscal year 2024.
-This analysis highlights key financial metrics that can help investors understand the performance of these companies.
+The table below summarizes the income statements for American Electric Power Company (AEP) and Exelon Corporation (EXC) for the fiscal year 2024, providing key metrics for comparison.

 |---|---|---|